slot/factual-php-driver/README.md

 This driver is supported via the [Factual Developer Group](https://groups.google.com/group/factual_developers)

 # Dependencies
 PHP5 is required.
 The php5-curl module is required.
+SPL is required (for autoloading).

 The package includes [Google's oauth libraries](http://code.google.com/p/oauth-php/)